nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 I think woodworking can come off as expensive, time-consuming, and, frankly, is a stereotypically male-dominated hobby.
 I bought a bunch of tools this past Christmas during a sale Lowe's was having.
 While carrying them out to my car a guy walking into the store smiled and said, "Someone is going to have a good Christmas!" insinuating my husband.
 I smiled back and said, "Yeah, me!"
 He wasn't being a jerk, but it does speak to my point.

 It can seem unapproachable, but just about anyone can do it.
 It's about starting with small goals and working your way up.
+I've had tons of women tell me how scared of power tools they are.
+I get it!
+They're sharp, fast, and can take a finger off in an instant.
 I was really scared of saws before I started, now I'm making all kinds of weirdo cuts with my miter saw.